-nother significant the Pentium processor's innovative on-chip cache implementation.
-Onchip caches increase performance by acting as tions per clock cycle is due to the fact that the temporary storage places for commonly-used instructions and data, replacing the need to go off-chip to the system's main memory to fetch information.
+nother significant as the Pentium processor's innovative on-chip cache implementation.
+Onchip caches increase performance by acting as instructions and data, replacing the need to go off-chip to the system's main memory to fetch information.
 The Intel486 microprocessor, for example, contains a single 8 Kbyte on-chip cache to handle both code and data caching functions.
-Intel Pentium processor designers improved on this implementation caches.
+Intel Pentium processor designers improved on this implementation various stages of execution, thus increasing by creating separate on-chip code and data caches.
 This increases performance because bus conflicts are reduced (with a single cache, conflicts can occur between instruction prefetches and data accesses) and the caches are available more often when they are needed.